Master of Arts in Economics

 The M.A. in economics on the Ph.D. track requires:

-- and a passing grade on either the microeconomic theory or macroeconomic theory qualifying examinations.
+- A passing grade on either the microeconomic theory or macroeconomic theory qualifying examinations.

 Please refer to the description of the doctoral program below for further details.